SkyCiv Documentation

 Detailed Calculation

 The detailed wind load calculations can be accessed only by Professional account users and those who purchased the standalone load generator module.
 All the parameters and assumptions used in the calculation are displayed on the report to make it transparent to the user.
-You can download a sample detailed calculation thru this link.
+You can download a sample detailed calculation thru the following links:

 Ground Solar Panel